talentdeficit/jsx/README.md

-    the shorthand form of property lists using atoms as properties so all properties must be tuples. all keys must be encoded as in `string` or as atoms or integers (which will be escaped and converted to binaries for presentation to handlers). values should be valid json values
+    the shorthand form of property lists using atoms as properties so all properties must be tuples. all keys must be encoded as in `string` or as atoms or integers (which will be escaped and converted to binaries for presentation to handlers). values should be valid json values. repeated keys are tolerated in json text decoded to erlang terms but are not allowed in erlang terms encoded to json

 ### incomplete input ###